hmbotelho/ImageJ-scripts/File Handling/save_all_open_images/readme.md

 - This macro saves all opened images in a specified folder

-- You can choose the saving format between Tif, PNG or Gif.
+- You can choose the saving format between Tiff, PNG or Gif.

 ### Instructions